 Paid Social Media Strategy Objective

 Once you have your starting point, it’s time to define your destination.
 Different social media ad platforms have their own conversion tools, but the end goal is almost always the same — get people to share their contact information with your business.
 You might do this with a form fill or a visit to a landing page on your website.
-Either one works to reach the destination, but depending on your business’s needs, you might prefer one or the other.
+Either works to reach the destination, but depending on your business’s strategic needs, you might prefer one.

 Paid Social Media Strategy Budget

-Paid social media advertising is one of the least expensive types of advertising available in the traditional and digital market.
-The pay-to-play model for these channels makes them flexible enough to target only the people your business wants to attract, therefore you only have to pay for those you have the ability to reach.
+Paid social media advertising is one of the least expensive types of advertising available in the traditional and digital markets.
+The pay-to-play model for these channels makes them flexible enough to target only the people your business wants to attract; therefore, you only have to pay for those you can reach.

-Unlike TV or radio ads that are priced based on the length of the spot and the time the ads will air, social media ads are priced based on the length of the campaign and the potential number of impressions you'll be working toward with your ads.
-This gives these types of ads a much more favorable KPI to track — cost per acquisition — as opposed to traditional ads that can only vaguely track cost per million impressions.
+Unlike TV or radio ads that are priced based on the length of the spot and the time the ads will air, social media ads are priced based on the campaign length and the potential number of impressions you'll be working toward with your ads.
+This gives these ads a much more favorable KPI to track — cost per acquisition — as opposed to traditional ads that can only vaguely track cost per million impressions.

 Each paid social media platform has unique features that set it apart from competitors.
-However, there are three key characteristics of a converting paid ad that you’ll want your platform of choice to support: visual content, easy access to lead capture forms, and enough space to include enticing ad copy.
+However, you’ll want your platform of choice to support three key characteristics of a converting paid ad: visual content, easy access to lead capture forms, and enough space to include enticing ad copy.

-When advertising on Facebook, it's a good idea to use Facebook Targeted Ads.
-It’s the most robust ad platform available by far and that’s not for nothing.
-This feature is run on a bidding system — a type of advertising buying process where advertisers bid on a number of ads based on their preferred target audience.
+When advertising on Facebook (Meta), using Facebook Targeted Ads is a good idea.
+It’s the most robust ad platform available by far, and that’s not for nothing.
+This feature is run on a bidding system — a type of advertising buying process where advertisers bid on some ads based on their preferred target audience.
 Then, that bid will be put into a lottery for a chance to be picked and displayed to that audience.
 Facebook ads can narrow an audience down to just a few hundred people based on geography, interests, demographics, and more.
-And while that may not be beneficial for most large corporations, it can be the difference between a slow month and a sold out day for a small business.
+And while that may not be beneficial for most large corporations, it can be the difference between a slow month and a sold-out day for a small business.

 Using Facebook Ads helps you build new leads and generate brand awareness.
 Facebook provides reports and analytics that are perfect for experimenting with variables like post time and content type, so try using different ad formats and see what your audience engages with most.